-Capital Asset Type Estimated Useful Life (in years)

-Land improvements 5-50

-Buildings and facilities Building improvements 5-50 5-50
+Capital Asset Type Estimated Useful Life (in years) Land improvements Buildings and facilities Building improvements Machinery and equipment Vehicles Drainage and water systems Infrastructure 5-50 5-50 5-50 3-20 5 20-40 10-50 Software 3

-Machinery and equipment 3-20

-Vehicles 5

-Drainage and water systems 20-40

-Infrastructure 10-50

-Software 3

 The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized and are treated as expenses when incurred.
 Improvements are capitalized.